mendix/docs/howto6/Importing+XML+documents.md

 ![](attachments/18448727/18581669.png)

 9\.
 Open the toolbox.
-It should be on the bottom right of the Business Modeler.
+It should be on the bottom right of the Mendix Modeler.
 If you can't find the toolbox, you can re-open it from the view menu.

 10\.
 Drag an **Import XML** activity from the toolbox to the line between the start and end event.
 This inserts a new import XML activity.